Views

 - Time: 45–60 minutes

-The packet contains six pages of structured inquiry.
-It features three detailed visual models: a life cycle flow chart, a lifespan comparison chart, and a core temperature data table.
-Students engage with fill-in-the-blank narratives, multiple-choice pattern recognition, and evidence-based claim writing.
-An extension section compares human and stellar life stages to contextualize immense time scales.
+The packet contains six pages of structured inquiry featuring three visual models: a life cycle flow chart, a lifespan comparison, and a core temperature table.
+Students engage with fill-in-the-blank narratives, pattern recognition, and evidence-based claim writing.
+An extension section compares human and stellar life stages.
+A complete answer key is included.

 Mastery Evidence

-- Approaching: Questions 1-6 focus on identifying stages and vocabulary like nebula and supernova using visual cues.
+- Approaching: Questions 1-6 focus on identifying stages and vocabulary like nebula and supernova using visual cues from the first model.

 - Meeting: Questions 7-13 require students to correlate star mass with lifespan, identifying the inverse relationship between size and longevity.

-- Exceeding: Questions 14-17 challenge students to synthesize temperature data from Model 3 to form scientific claims about energy changes as stars age.
+- Exceeding: Questions 14-17 challenge students to synthesize temperature data to form scientific claims about energy changes as stars age.

 Scores from these tiered tasks can be entered directly into gradebooks or used to track IEP progress toward NGSS Earth and Space Science goals.